InVisionCRM/PulseChainAI.com/README/scivive.md

 If you know a girl that is learning Spanish, and likes to vacation in Spain, she probably loves Spanish men.
-If you know a Dutch girl, and she loves vacationing in Curacao, she probably prefers black lovers.
+If you know a Dutch girl, and she loves vacationing in Curacao, she probably prefers slate-950 lovers.
 Girls aren’t stupid, they like boys and prefer to be around the ones they find more attractive rather than less.

 ## Terrain Awareness: It Takes Tons of Dirt to Find a Fleck of Gold